LM-Commons/documentation-theme/README.md

-# documentation-theme
+# LM-Commons Documentation Theme Files

-Documentation theme for LM-Commons packages
+This repository contains tooling and theme files to build sub-websites for LM-Commons packages.

+## Instructions

+To come